eschan145/KingdomsandCastles/README.md

 A soldier is armed with a sword and a bow.
 Their damage is based on their strength and range.
 For example, an arrow would inflict more damage at close range than far range.
 They start out with twenty-four arrows (fifty for archers) and their health is set to 100.
 Soldiers attack individually if commanded to.
 If enemies are too far for swords, they use arrows.
 As a commander, you can also tell them to retreat into lines if near defeat.
 Until Arcade releases a optimization update, the maximum number of soldiers on each side is fewer than 1,000.

+An arrow is fired every 10,000 frames for light infantry, 7,000 frames for heavy infantry, and 15,000 frames for archers.
+An arrow's damage is calculated by multiplying its velocity in px/s by 15.

 ### Formations
 Formations are in a three-dimensional list.
 - 1 signifies light infantry